 Along with the Honda four, Kawasaki’s double cam became the engine of choice for special frame builders in the 1970s, counting Egli, Rickman, Harris, Bimota, and Seeley among those who based production around the Z1 multi.
 In the USA Kawasaki earned a run of AMA titles and countless pro and privateer wins On the other end of the radar, Kawasaki’s 1000J is remembered as one of the best police motorcycles ever put into service.
 Some are still in use.
 The Z1 didn’t handle like a Desmo, didn’t enjoy Honda’s dealer network and didn’t match the BMW in scarf-flying panache, but as a bare knuckle fighter it never backed down or away from a fight.
 As long as there are riders to remember it, the Z1’s place in history is secure.

 This one has history.
 To the best of Bill’s knowledge the original owner painted it, crashed it then took it along on a move to San Diego.
-Trailered to a reputable repair shop an estimate was given, but sensing some hesitation the shop owner offered to call in a local Guzzi expert and Bill was rung up.
-An offer was accepted and the black CX100 came home with Bill, was sold again, then back to Bill after some renovations had been completed.
+Trailered to a So Cal repair shop the estimate to bring the long dormant Guzzi back to life was given, but sensing some hesitation the shop owner offered to call in a local Guzzi expert and Bill was rung up.
+Cashing out, an offer was accepted and the black CX100 came home with Bill.
+It was sold again, then brought back by Billoni after some renovations had been completed.
 I can report it’s a gem on the road; that smooth, capable, 949cc twin mixes Tonti magic with De Tomaso’s wind-cheating ‘Modena’ angles to sail over distance and rail through the sweepers.
 Count how many 1979's you see fully loaded and two up next time you’re out then get back to me, but isn’t that the point?
 The excellence of the Brough, Kawasaki and Guzzi is deserving of honor, and many others.
 You'll see those and more addressed in future editorials.
 Nolan Woodbury